cressie176/mcp-server/resources/code-standards.md

 ## 2. Functions
 - Keep functions small and focused on one task only.
-- Functions must contain no more than **6 significant executable statements** (as opposed to lines).
+- Functions must contain no more than **6 significant executable statements**.
+  - Statements that are inlined into function calls NOT significant
-  - Do not count statements that are inlined into function calls or map values
+  - Statements that are inlined into map values are NOT significant
 - Function names must use verbs to describe the action.
 - Do not use more than two parameters.
 - Functions must not cause hidden side effects.